-In December 2013, trans* and intersex activists and funders currently supporting or interested in supporting trans* and intersex rights, came together in Berlin for a first-ever funding dialogue.
-The lessons learnt and outcomes from Advancing Trans* Movements Worldwide: A Meeting for Funders and Activists Working on Gender Diversity are documented in the report.
+In December 2013, trans* and intersex activists and funders currently supporting or interested in supporting trans* and intersex rights came together in Berlin for a first-ever funding dialogue.
+The lessons learned and outcomes from Advancing Trans* Movements Worldwide: A Meeting for Funders and Activists Working on Gender Diversity are documented in the report.

 How can I use the report?
 The report captures discussions, outcomes, and recommendations from the meeting that support better coordination and collaboration on trans* and intersex funding.
 The report also highlights the collaborative methodology undertaken by the meeting organizers to ensure the broadest possible participation and representation of trans* and intersex activists in the convening.
 For funders, the report provides important recommendations on what to fund and how to fund trans and intersex issues, as well as an overview of the state of the trans* and intersex movements and critical challenges facing both communities.
 For activists, the report outlines concrete steps for engaging donors and other activists in conversations about access to much-needed resources.
 In general, we hope that this report will support the growth of funding for trans* and intersex movements worldwide by laying a strong foundation of equitable and fruitful collaborations between activists and donors, and we invite you to distribute the report widely among your networks.